Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: A model of measurement in a Hamiltonian world

-as the \emph{precision} of the measurement, or of the measurement' outcome.
-(But notice that to translate this to an uncertainty in a given agent's knowledge of $A$ we must first combine the likelihood function with the agent's prior, as in~\eqref{eq_BayesianUpdate}.)
-At this point it is clear why $k$ represents the strength of the measurement: the larger $k$ the higher the measurement's precision~\cite{nt_AstarOK}.
+as the \emph{imprecision} of the measurement.
+(But notice that to translate this to an uncertainty in a given agent's knowledge of $A$ one must first combine the likelihood function with the agent's prior, as in~\eqref{eq_BayesianUpdate}.)